RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor04.rst

 Laws of Boolean Algebra
 =======================

-The next laws offers tools to work with Boolean algebra, and many are seen in the normal algebra.
-These laws can simplify problems, digital circuits only doing the algebraic operations.
+The next laws offer tools to work with Boolean algebra, and many are seen in the normal algebra.
+These laws can simplify problems and therefor reduce the complexity of digital circuits only doing algebraic operations.
 This list of laws defines the Boolean algebra.
 They are described with the variables a, b and c and the Boolean operations.

 - Associativity of +:                    a + (b + c) = (a + b) + c
 - Associativity of X:                    a X (b X c) = (a X b) X c